 Featured image courtesy of the Boston Herald

 When discussing the top position players in the Boston Red Sox farm system, it’s Michael Chavis and then everybody else.
 Chavis had a rough start to 2018 after receiving an 80-game PED suspension but bounced back to show that 2017 was no fluke.
 He dominated in Portland before joining the Pawtucket Red Sox for the final stretch of the minor league season.
-The former top-100 prospect should see his stock rise over the offseason and could find himself on the big league roster as soon as 2019.
+The former top-100 prospect should see his stock rise over the offseason and should find himself on the big league roster as soon as 2019.

 Michael Chavis: Prospect Watch